Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Supervised_learning.md

 `Note` that if instead of the sigmoid function, a simple threshold function is utilized as the hypothesis function (i.e., g(z) = 1 if z>=0 and g(z)=0 if z<0>), then the algorithm is called the perceptron learning algorithm.

+### Multi-class classification

+Although the idea of binary classification could be expanded to be used in multi class problems, there are direct methods to train a model and extract the weight parameters.
+The `multinomial` model is a suitable model which aims at assigning a probability to each possible outcome by meeting the condition that the sum of the probabilities should be 1.
+It uses a `softmax` function which takes the vector of inputs (`logits`) and transform them into probability vectors.
+The `softmax` function is then used to compute the probability for every possible outcome.
+Then the `cross entropy loss` which is a modularized form of `negative log likelihood` is used to compute the discrepancy of the model predictions.
+The `gradient descent` algorithm is then used to derive the weight parameters.